SAuderset/MixteCaSo/README.md

 * SOURCE = cite key of the source file (Josserand 1983)
 * PAGE = page number of correspondence set

+#### orthography_to_ipa.pdf
+file that explains the general principles and language-specific details of the conversion from source orthographies to IPA

 ### scripts
 R scripts to perform simple database tasks.
 #### subset_mixtecodb:
-subsets the Mixtecan Cognate database to the sample languages for the sound change study
+subsets the Mixtecan Cognate database to the sample languages for the analysis of sound changes
+#### paper_JoHD
+script that produces plots and overviews for the JoHD paper

 ### variables